25 Non-Traditional Universities You’d Love to Get Into

 - Bartender: Sure, you might make a mean shot of scotch, but can you make a Ramos Gin Fizz or a Prince Parker Swizzle?
 Your drink-making repertoire is as important as your personality and your management skills when it comes to landing a high-paying job as a barkeep.
 Learn how to become a professional bartender at The Bartending College.
 Numerous physical locations and online training make this school appealing.

-- Blacksmith: If you want a short-term and affordable blacksmith program, try the Virginia Institute of Blacksmithing in Charlottesville, Virginia.
+- Blacksmith: If you want a short-term and affordable blacksmith program, try the Virginia Institute of Blacksmithing in Charlottesville, VA.
 VIB offers weekend workshops and weeknight classes for introductory courses, intermediate blacksmithing and for advanced project courses.

 - Bowling Industry Management: Vincennes University in Vincennes, Indiana offers a well-known bowling industry management program for students who want hands-on training in a fully-equipped 18-lane bowling center.